swananddhawan/swananddhawan.github.io/content/about.md

 draft = false
 +++

-**NOTE:** I have copied the contents of this section from my teacher and a friend, Damodar Kulkarni's "About" section from his website[^fn:1], as I too intend to write on similar topics, and I have found his words to cover the things I want to say in a beautiful way.
+**NOTE:** I have copied the contents of this section from Damodar Kulkarni's "About" section from his website[^fn:1], as I too intend to write on similar topics, and I have found his words to cover the things I want to say in a beautiful way.
 I have edited the _About text formatting_ section a bit as I do like to use the italics, bold and quotes wherever required.
 I have also added some sections from the "Fundamental duties" section from the Indian constitution.

 ---